Skip to main content

 Ramalama

-Install Ramalama via brew install ramalama: manage local models and is the prefered default experience.
+Install Ramalama via brew install ramalama: manage local models and is the preferred default experience.
 It's for people who work with local models frequently and need advanced features.
 It offers the ability to pull models from huggingface, ollama, and any container registry.
 By default it pulls from ollama.com, check the Ramalama documentation for more information.

 Ramalama's command line experience is similar to Podman.
 Bluefin sets rl as an alias for ramalama, for brevity.
 Examples include: